Basil Coleman: Career

-From 1954, Coleman began work at the Crest Theatre, Toronto, directing productions including Orson Welles' Marching Song and T.S Eliot's The Confidential Clerk.
+From 1954, Coleman began work at the Crest Theatre, Toronto, directing 16 productions overall, including Orson Welles' Marching Song and T.S Eliot's The Confidential Clerk.
 Coleman continued his international directing work with productions of Britten's A Midsummer Night's Dream at the War Memorial Opera House, San Francisco in 1961 and at Teatro Colón, Buenos Aires, in 1962.
 After a time directing teleplays for Canada's CBC, he returned to Britain.
 He directed Britten's Peter Grimes at London's Sadler's Wells Theatre in 1963.

 After taking a BBC directing course, Coleman directed a string of television operas, including Britten's Billy Budd in 1966, for which Coleman received a 'Specialised Programme' BAFTA Award.
 Coleman also directed television films of Puccini's La Bohème in 1966, Tchaikovsky's Eugene Onegin in 1967, Verdi's Otello in 1969 and Falstaff in 1972, and Donizetti's Don Pasquale in 1973.
 Coleman's television version of Manuel de Falla's La Vida Breve in October 1968 was the first such broadcast in colour.

 Initially intended to direct the television production of Peter Grimes, Coleman withdrew from the project due to the composer's insistence that it be filmed at the Snape Maltings Concert Hall rather than BBC Television Centre in London, creating a rift between Coleman and Britten.
 The two only reconciled in December 1975, a year before Britten's death.
 Coleman later turned to directing plays and adaptions of literature for television, including the miniseries adaption of Iris Murdoch's An Unofficial Rose and an adaption of Ibsen's The Lady from The Sea in 1974.

 Between 1968 and 1975, Coleman also directed several BBC plays of the month, and in 1977 he directed a television adaption of Tolstoy's Anna Karenina, starring Nicola Pagett.
 In 1978, as part of the BBC Shakespeare series, Coleman directed an adaption of As You Like It, starring Helen Mirren.